technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 3/Lab 3 - Create an agent to answer employee questions.md

      ![](./media/image48.png)

-17. Enter the message as **What are the expense limits for meals?** and view the response.
+17. Enter the message as !!What are the expense limits for meals?!! and view the response.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image49.png)